Paul Murphy, Baron Murphy of Torfaen: Voting record

 In 1979 Murphy was a fierce opponent of devolution.
 Murphy recently said "I have been trying to work out whether or not I am a devo-sceptic and I have come to the conclusion that I am not.
 In 1978, I was a devo-opponent, and in 1997 I voted for devolution.
 My constituents agreed with me in 1978, but they did not agree with me in 1997, because they voted against a Welsh Assembly on both occasions.
 However, I would rather describe myself as a devo-realist, in the sense that what is here is here.
 I am not all that keen on a coalition in Cardiff, but we are where we are, and we have to work in the current political climate for the benefit of the people whom we represent, whether we are members of parliament, Assembly Members or members of local authorities".

 In a free parliamentary vote on 20 May 2008, Murphy voted for cutting the upper limit for abortions from 24 to 12 weeks, along with two other Catholic cabinet ministers Ruth Kelly and Des Browne.

-In 2013, he became one of the few Labour MPs to vote against the bill that legalised same-sex marriage in England and Wales, which was eventually passed with cross-party support.
+In February 2013, Murphy voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.